greggypc/Dolo/README.md

 # Dolo

-## Full stack MVC React.js app w/ MySQL/Sequelize
+## MVC React.js app w/ MySQL/Sequelize

 ## We Make Donating Simple
 Welcome to Donation Location.
 We inspire the people to make a difference in their community by connecting them with local organizations on one easy-to-use platform where they can donate items to charities in their neighborhood.